FreeosDAO/freeos_wallet_frontend/README.md

-# FreeOS App (freeos)
+# Freeos App (freeos)

-Application to claim your FreeOS tokens
+Application to claim your Freeos tokens

 # Clone the repository
 ```bash